 Local residents are encouraged to compost home yard and garden wastes through the Boone and Story County extension offices, the Boone County Home Owners Maintenance Education program and the Master Gardener program.
 Backyard composting is promoted as part of the Landfill's comprehensive public education program.
 A publication entitled, Tips for Successful Backyard Composting" is published and provided by the Landfill to area residents.
-A series of on-site organic waste management workshopd were held in Boone County during the spring of 2009.
+On-site organic waste management workshops are held periodically held in Boone County.